-Over the past decade, John has: maintained and built partnerships with public and private organizations, including nonprofit housing developer NeighborWorks of Southern Mass; revamped the agency’s workforce development program, WorkExpress, into a sustainable social business enterprise; led the completion of the agency’s first two housing development projects, adding to the approximately 500 permanent, supportive housing units FBMS manages for homeless individuals, families, and veterans throughout the region; and developed a 5-year strategic plan focused on new housing development, strengthening community relations, creating a new program model to help families, and building a new Housing Resource Center model to shift away from the traditional emergency-shelter model and end homelessness more rapidly for the most vulnerable members of the community.
+Over the past decade, John has: maintained and built partnerships with public and private organizations, including nonprofit housing developer NeighborWorks Housing Solutions; revamped the agency’s workforce development program, WorkExpress, into a sustainable social business enterprise; led the completion of the agency’s first housing development projects, adding to the approximately 550 permanent supportive housing units FBMS manages for homeless individuals, families, and veterans throughout the region; and developed a 5-year strategic plan focused on new housing development, strengthening community relations, creating a new program model to help families, and building a new Housing Resource Center model to shift away from the traditional emergency-shelter model and end homelessness more rapidly for the most vulnerable members of the community.